 Stony Brook offers a number of fellowships to help graduate students meet their educational and research expenses.
 Some fellowships are awarded institutionally by the Graduate School; others, by department.
 Your deparment should always be your primary resource for information about funding opportunities, both internal and external.

 The list below details campus fellowships; however, we do also have a database of external fellowships.
 The database is not comprehensive, but we do update it as we are apprised of new opportunities.
-If you are interested in external fellowships, please keep in mind that the IREP Office offers external fellowships advising.
-While the focus is on fellowships requiring an on-campus nomination or interview process, such as the Fulbright, the IREP team can consult on a variety of opportunities.
-For more information, please visit the IREP Office website.
+If you are interested in pursuing external, nationally competitive fellowships, External Scholarships and Fellowships offers advising, info sessions and workshops.
+While these offerings focus on fellowships requiring an on-campus nomination or interview process, such as the Fulbright Student Program, the Graduate School's External Fellowships Advisor can consult on a variety of opportunities and help you develop your strategy.

 Graduate Council Fellowship